 strategy: An enum of the file space allocation strategy to be used.
 This can be set to

-H5F_FSPACE_STRATEGY_PAGE: to use paged aggregation with the free space manager.
+H5F_FSPACE_STRATEGY_PAGE: use paged aggregation with the free space manager.

 H5F_FSPACE_STRATEGY_AGGR: unpaged aggregation with the free space manager (Default).

 H5F_FSPACE_STRATEGY_NONE: no aggregation with the free space manager.